 Proposal and Eligibility Details

-There are a range of reasonably-priced hotels near the conference venue or within a 10-20 minute metro ride.
+There are many reasonably-priced hotels near the conference venue or within a 10-20 minute metro ride.
 In addition, Pi Sigma Alpha has limited blocks of rooms available at several hotels in the area around the conference venue or a short metro ride away.
 These rooms will sell out quickly, so we recommend booking your accommodations as soon as possible via the links below.

 Hive Hotel (2224 F Street, Washington, DC; 6 min walk)